-Since our software supports the major networks, and hence, the vast majority of ISO/acquirers in the US, you integrate once and can use ANY network you choose.
+Since our software supports major networks, and hence, the vast majority of ISO/acquirers in the US, you integrate once and can use ANY network you choose.
 We even will allow you to change networks once a year for free, and we do the complete configuration and testing, then deliver it.

 And what about cards on file?
 If you keep cards for returning customers, for credits, and for recurring billing, what do you do if you left JetPay and wanted to take them with you?
 With our software, YOU own your own data, and can use it with any network.

 If JetPay is the best acquirer and really has the best rates, there are networks that they support that our software ALSO supports.
-So if JetPay is the best acquirer, or Chase, or Bank of America, or First Data, or your local bank, our multiple certifications can support any of them.
+So if JetPay is the best acquirer, or TSYS, Chase, Bank of America, First Data, or your local bank, our multiple certifications can support any of them.
 In fact, our software can support multiple simultaneous networks so you have the flexibility to use multiple acquirers to support multiple business divisions.

 Our entire organization is dedicated to developing and supporting mission-critical software.
 SO, unlike JetPay, who does, we work hard to insure that you pay the LOWEST rates possible, since YOU are our client.
 We insure that you populate the transactions properly and process them with the ideal transaction types in the most timely manner.
 JetPay has no incentive to help you with that, as they get paid for every downgrade that a merchant has.

-Given the relatively low cost of our software, and the affordable Annual Support, you will save more on your processing than you invest.
+Given the relatively low cost of our software, and the affordable and unlimited Annual Support, you will save more on your processing than you invest.
 As the pre-eminent vendor of software in this space, we can assure you that we have quite a convincing story and literally HUNDREDS of glowing testimonials.